kid1194/frappe-better-select-control/README.md

 ---

 ### Usage

 1. Go to Customization > Customize Form
 2. Enter the form type/name (ex: 'User')
 3. Scroll down to the form fields area and edit the select fields you want
-4. In the *options* property of the fields, add a hashtag *#* before the option text to make it a group label
+4. In the *options* property of the fields, add a hashtag (*#*) before the option text to make it a group label
-5. To close a group just add a single hashtag *#* in a new line
+5. To close a group just add a single hashtag (*#*) in a new line
-6. Add an exclamation mark *!* before a hashtag *#* at the beginning of the option text to stop it from being used as a group label
+6. Add an exclamation mark *!* before a hashtag (*#*) at the beginning of the option text to stop it from being used as a group label

+⚠️ **Important** ⚠️

-ℹ️ **Note: You can't modify the original fields of a doctype, so create a new field or clone and modify the entire doctype.**
+You can't modify the original fields of a doctype, so create a new field or clone and modify the entire doctype.

 ---

 ### Examples

-#### Single Options Group
+#### Single Option Group
 - Options:
 ```
 One